hpc/charliecloud/doc/ch-image_desc.rst

 should mostly work (i.e., :code:`--force`), but it can be helpful to understand what is going on.

-:code:`ch-grow` executes all instructions as the normal user who invokes it.
+:code:`ch-image` executes all instructions as the normal user who invokes it.
 For `RUN`, this is accomplished with :code:`ch-run -w --uid=0 --gid=0` (and some other arguments), i.e., your host EUID and EGID both mapped to zero inside the container, and only one UID (zero) and GID (zero) are available